jnozzi/cocoadev.com/markdown/ImplementingFullScreen.md

 ----

-General/OmniGroup has some sample code that may be of interest to you: http://www.omnigroup.com/developer/gamedevelopment/gdc2001/
+OmniGroup has some sample code that may be of interest to you: http://www.omnigroup.com/developer/gamedevelopment/gdc2001/

 ----

 those examples dont run in xcode :-(

-General/EcumeDesJours
+EcumeDesJours

 ----